- 1. Product marketing manager

 What they do

-As an electrical engineer, you’ll design and develop electrical and electronic equipment.
-You will test prototypes to make sure they are reliable and safe.
+Electrical engineers design and develop electrical and electronic equipment, while also testing prototypes to make sure they’re reliable and safe.
 You’ll then supervise the manufacturing process to bring those designs to life.
-During projects, you’ll document procedures and then recommend design improvements or repairs.
-You use your expertise to make sure the technology works and meets industry standards.
+During projects, you’ll document procedures and then recommend design improvements, or make repairs.

 How to become one